Orunmila (Orula): The Great Fortune Teller of Ifa

 Who is Orunmila?

-Orunmila also called Eleri Ipin (witness of all creation), is the one who possesses all the divinatory secrets of Ifa, he is the one who through divination and sacrifice was able to defeat death and helps his devotees to get rid of adverse situations of destiny through ebo and specific recommendations prescribed in the Odu (Signs) of Ifa.
+Also called Eleri Ipin, which means "witness of all creation", Orunmila possesses all the divination secrets of Ifá.
+It is he who, through divination and sacrifice, was able to defeat death and helps his devotees to free themselves from adverse situations of destiny through ebo and specific recommendations prescribed in the Odu (Signs) of Ifá.

-Orula is the one who owns the (Opon) Ifa board, this was given to him by the Orisha Shango, like the mysteries of divination.
-In the Afro-Cuban tradition it is said that this Orisha also has the gift of healing since in several texts they show Orunmila using the use of herbs to heal the sick.
-He is the owner of the cardinal points, North, South, East and West, which are represented on the divination tray and are invoked at the time of use.
+Orula is the holder of the Opon Ifá or Ifá Board, delivered by the Orisha Shango, along with the mysteries of divination.
+In Afro-Cuban tradition, Orunmila is also said to have the gift of healing, employing the use of herbs to heal the sick.
+He is the owner of the cardinal points, North, South, East and West, represented on the divination tray and invoked when using it.

 - Okunrin Kúkúrú Oke igeti: the man from the Igeti hill.

-- Alaquentú: the skilled physician who founded and became king of the city Ipetu.
+- Alaquentu: the skilled doctor who founded and became king of the city Ipetu.

 - Adi-fa-fun: The one who sits on the mat to guess the past, the present and the future.

-- A-da-fun a-lu-mo: The one who sits on the mat, moves the palm nuts and knows the future.
+- A-da-fun a-lu-mo: He who sits on the mat, moves the palm nuts and knows the future.

 - Amai matan: the incomprehensible.